 You don’t have to sell customers on what you do, or who you are.
-For the most part, they know before you show up to the initial meeting.
+For the most part, they know who you are before you show up to the initial meeting.

 You see, they already know if you provide “green” cleaning or traditional cleaning services.

-They know just about the type of cleaning that you do because more than likely, they have already researched you and your business through various mediums.
+They know just about the type of cleaning that you do because more than likely, they’ve already researched you and your business in a variety of ways.

-And, if you came highly recommended by their trusted friend, neighbor or colleague, they already have a willingness to trust you.
+Or, if you came highly recommended by their trusted friend, neighbor or colleague, they’ve already developed a willingness to trust you.
 (They called you, didn’t they?) 😉

-Your prospective customer wants to know if you can give them what they are expecting.
-Your job is to sell just that…. what they expect.
+Your prospective customer wants to know if you can give them what they’re expecting.
+Your job is to sell just that… what they expect.

 They expect a transformation.

 They expect something different than what they are currently getting.
-Either they are getting poor cleaning maintenance services right now, or none at all.
+Either they are getting bad house cleaning services right now, or none at all.
 Regardless, they have a need that is not being met.

 How to sell your professional cleaning services